samfiechter/2048-mode/README.md

 2048-game.el
 ============

-An emacs mode to play Gabriele Cirulli's 2048
+An emacs lisp version of Gabriele Cirulli's 2048
 ---------------------------------------------

 I thought I'd post this -- it's an attempt to write Gabriele Cirulli's to emacs lisp.